 Sunday 4:30-6:00p Mysore*

 Brad Ellsworth teaches both Sunday classes and the Tuesday night Mysore class.

 Robbie Norris teaches all other classes.

-The Mysore classes are blocks of time during which you may arrive, practice, and depart whenever you wish -- according to your own schedule, energy, and extent of learning -- while receiving individual attention and instruction.
-Mysore classes are the traditional and best way to learn the practice -- and perfect for both new and seasoned practitioners.
+You may arrive, practice, and depart whenever you wish during Mysore class -- according to your own schedule, energy, and extent of learning -- while receiving individual attention and instruction.
+Mysore classes are the traditional and gradual way to learn the practice -- and perfect for both new and seasoned practitioners.
 They're like getting semi-private lessons tailored to your unique situation, while other students around you are practicing at their own (and different) paces and rhythms in accordance with their unique abilities and levels of learning.